Keelung / Taipei

 A metropolis hanging between ancient and modern

-It represents the fulcrum of the country: the headquarters of the government is located here and it is the cultural and commercial center of Taiwan.
+Taipei represents the fulcrum of the country: the headquarters of the government is located here and it is the cultural and commercial center of Taiwan (China).
 An MSC Cruise will take you inside this crossroads of Japanese and Chinese cultures, where the ancient and modern coexist with no distinction.

 One of the symbols of the city is the Taipei 101 Tower, named for the fact that there are 101 floors.
 First known as the Taipei World Financial Center, it is located in the Xinyi district.
 Reachable on an MSC excursion, this singular construction, built in 2004, is bamboo-shaped and its 509 meters in height made it the the tallest building in the world in 2004: today, it is in fifth place; first place is held by Burj Khalifa in Dubai.

 Chiang Kai-shek Memorial Hall is also one of the destinations that can be reached with an excursion: a white building with a blue octagonal roof, whose colors also reflect the national flag, it is a symbol of freedom, equality and brotherhood.
-Consisting of 89 steps, one for each year of the leader's life, it is surrounded by Chinese-style gardens and buildings housing examples of Taiwanese culture.
+Consisting of 89 steps, one for each year of the leader's life, it is surrounded by Chinese-style gardens and buildings.
 Considered one of the most important monuments of the 20th century, the Memorial Hall tells the story of the head of the Chinese nationalist government which was in charge from 1950 to 1975; the hall opened in 1980.

 More than 700 thousand pieces representing 8,000 years of Chinese history and art from the Neolithic to the present day are exhibited in the National Palace Museum which can be visited on an MSC excursion.
 The museum was once located inside the walls of the Forbidden City of Beijing.
 In 1949, it was moved to the Shilindistrict in Taipei, into the current building, after the government of the Republic of China was also transferred.